codeface-io/mac-stack/README.md

 ## Exact Default Setup

-Without customizing anything, the resulting setup will be as follows, with all software being **updated to its latest version**:
+Without customizing anything, the resulting setup will be as follows.

+🧼 Note that all included software will be **UPDATED TO ITS LATEST VERSION**:

 1. `brew` (Homebrew itself)
 2. `brew` packages that were already installed
 3. [`Brewfile`](Brewfile) contents (all software it declares)
+   - 🎯 this is the central and largest part of the software stack
 4. `brew` system cleaned up
    - deleted orphaned dependencies, old package versions and cache
-5. `~/.zshrc` sources various shell customizations from three files:
+5. `~/.zshrc` loads (sources) various shell customizations from three files:
    - [`setup_cli_tools.sh`](scripts/sourced_in_zshrc/setup_cli_tools.sh): Necessary setup for CLI tools like `brew` and `pyenv`
    - [`customize_the_shell.sh`](scripts/sourced_in_zshrc/customize_the_shell.sh): General setup including prompt, aliases, functions
    - [`personalize_the_shell.sh`](scripts/sourced_in_zshrc/personalize_the_shell.sh): Highly individual setup, should be adapted or deleted